-Of, relating to, or denoting a Bronze Age civilization centered on Crete (circa 3000–1050 bc), its people, or its language.
+Relating to or denoting a Bronze Age civilization centred on Crete (circa 3000–1050 bc), its people, or its language.

 - In the same year he proposed the idea that the collapse of Minoan civilization in the Aegean was caused by the eruption of Thera in c.
 1500 bc.